Dakota County Monitoring Well Information Available Online

 In 2021-2022, as part of the Agricultural Chemical Reduction Effort (ACRE), Environmental Resources had 15 monitoring wells installed in rural areas of the county.
 This project was a cooperative effort with the Minnesota Department of Agriculture (MDA), which installed monitoring wells within the Drinking Water Supply Management Area (DWSMA) for the City of Hastings.

-Environmental Resources and GIS staff worked together to develop an online interactive map of the monitoring wells and their results, available on the County website.
-The information will be updated every time the wells are sampled (three times a year).
-The MDA wells will be added once information is available.
+Staff worked together to develop an online interactive map of the monitoring wells and their results, available on the County website.
+The information is updated every time the wells are sampled (three times a year) and includes results from past sampling events.
+This tool allows users to select specific monitoring wells and dates to see results of all measurements at the time of sampling.
+To view the ACRE Monitoring Well Dashboard, go to www.dakotacounty.us and search ACRE.

 Dakota County will use the results to evaluate trends in shallow groundwater and drinking water chemicals.
 The wells will be sampled for nitrate (NO3-N), chloride, and other chemicals.